Building Trading Strategies

 • Max Daily Loss - As a percentage or fixed currency amount

-Step 4: Optimal Conditions
+Step 3: Preferred Conditions

-Define when your strategy works best:
+Define when your strategy works best using structured checkboxes:

 Step 5: Entry Setups